 \section{Setup: Astrophysical environment and GW memory}

 This section provides a brief overview of relevant DM profiles under consideration and the basics of GW memory.
-We then motivate the study through DM density models and describe the computational framework used to study the interplay between GW memory and such environments.
+We then motivate the study using DM density models and describe the computational framework used to examine the interplay between GW memory and these environments.